henrytongv/hackaton-eth-ba/README.md

-# hackaton-eth-ba
+# Project HPayRoll
-Source code created for hackaton, for for project HPayRoll
+Source code for Hackathon ETH Global Buenos Aires

+Components:

+- Web page that shows a list of possible investment options to an employee
+-